-The Korean Vegan Bridges Plant-Based Recipes with Her Cultural Identity
+The Korean Vegan Bridges Plant-Based Recipes with Cultural Identity

-Joanne Molinaro’s debut cookbook shares both family history and recipes.
+Joanne Molinaro’s debut cookbook is a New York Times best seller that shares both family history and recipes.

 Although Molinaro’s videos show her hands at work, preparing rolls of kimbap, glistening jjajangmyun, or vegan fried chicken, her voice weaves in stories about family, difficult challenges she’s overcome, and hope.